johnshearing/beemocracy/BeemocracyMina.md

         * how well their work is judged by other scouts
         * and so on
         * The amount of Mina staked by the scout's wallet could also in some way contribute to the scout's anonymous reputation.
           * Some will argue that those with more at stake have a need for greater decision making power in order to balance the greater risk of investing larger sums.
+This seems reasonable.
           * The amount of decision making power associated with stake must also be balanced with the understanding that plutocrats are incentivized to use their voting power to vote more power and wealth for themselves.
-          * One benefit of considering stake as part of anonymous reputation is that it incentivizes large holders to maintain only one anonymous reputation rather than trying to spread their funds across multiple wallets and then trying to spin up multiple anonymous reputations in order to gain more decision making power.
+          * One possible benefit of considering stake as part of anonymous reputation is that it could incentivize large holders to maintain only one anonymous reputation rather than trying to spread their funds across multiple wallets and then trying to spin up multiple anonymous reputations in order to gain more decision making power.
+Whether or not the incentive works correctly is completely dependent on how the advantage of stake is calculated.
+Game theorists should be consulted.
           * This issue with its pros and cons was brought to light by the Mina Governance Team: Ben, Cristina, Remi, and Joaquin (in no particular order).
 Much thanks to them.
       * All Mina holders can serve as scouts, which is to write solicitations and recommend a vote for or against a governance proposal.
         * These solicitations may be considered by the jurors.
 So everyone gets a voice as they gain history, reputation, and rank.